Norwich: Buses and coaches

-The bus companies serving Norwich include BorderBus, First Norfolk & Suffolk, Konectbus and Sanders Coaches.
-Destinations throughout Norfolk and beyond are served, as are Peterborough and Lowestoft.
-National Express runs ten coaches a day to three main London airports (Stansted, Heathrow and Gatwick), five a day to London and once a day to Birmingham.
+The main bus companies operating routes in and around Norwich are First Eastern Counties, Konectbus and Sanders Coaches; destinations throughout the city and the rest of Norfolk are served, as are Peterborough and Lowestoft.

+National Express runs ten coaches a day to three main London airports: Stansted, Heathrow and Gatwick; there are also five services each day to London and one a day to Birmingham.
 Megabus also operates a daily service to London.

 Most bus and coach services run from Norwich bus station or Castle Meadow.

-The Norwich park and ride network has six sites run by Konectbus, as one of the larger UK park & ride operations.
-Almost 5,000 parking spaces are provided, and in 2006 3.4 million passengers used the service.
+The Norwich park and ride network has six sites run by Konectbus; in 2004, it was reported to have one of the UK's largest park & ride operations.
+Almost 5,000 parking spaces are provided; between April and December 2023, the number of passengers using the service increased by 2.6 million compared to the same time period in 2022.